Aliens out there?

 Scientists are generally looking for patterns or a signature within the signals that would not (or could not) be the product of “random” processes of nature and the cosmos.
 Once again, directly from the SETI website:

-unlikely to be the result of random chance, that purposeful placement is a much more logical conclusion.
+chance, that purposeful placement is a much more logical conclusion.
 This is similar to the line of reasoning used by those looking for signals coming from intelligent life in outer space.
 You may be familiar with the SETI Program, which stands for the Search for ExtraTerrestrial Intelligence.
 Their radio telescopes have been in operation, scanning the skies for almost 60 years now.
 What have they found? (crickets chirping…) No, they didn’t find crickets chirping, that’s my way of saying, "nothing."

 The main point I want to make with this article is that it is tremendously ironic that they would get sooooooo excited if they detected a repeated “dot-dot-dash, dot-dot-dash” pattern, but when they observe the astronomical complexity of their own DNA (which is millions of times more complex than any signal from outer space), they can actually say, with a straight face, “That’s just what undirected processes in nature do given enough time.”
 They are not being consistent with their own logic.